-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Gerald R. Ford International Airport Authority (the "Authority"), a component unit of the County of Kent, Michigan, as of and for the year ended December 31, 2020 and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements, and have issued our report thereon dated June 10, 2021.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Gerald R. Ford International Airport Authority (the "Authority"), a component unit of the County of Kent, Michigan, as of and for the year ended December 31, 2021 and the related notes to the basic financial statements, which collectively comprise the Authority's basic financial statements, and have issued our report thereon dated May 25, 2022.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting